all-of-us/workbench/api/docs/mapstruct.md

 a corresponding object in a class designed for another architectural tier, protocol, or technology.
 It works mainly by matching types and names via reflection, or using programmer-provided hints where that strategy isn't effective.

+If you haven't worked with MapStruct, please see the [tutorial](./tutorials/mapstruct-tutorial.md).
 ## Is this a gimmick?
 Why do I need it?
 Everything MapStruct does is simple and deterministic, and every programmer has done it before.
 So why bring in another library and codegen step?
 What's the advantage?